jwadd00/jakewaddle-sportsdata/content/about.md

 ---
-date: "2014-04-09"
+date: "2020-11-09"
-description: About me and this site
+description: About
 sidemenu: "true"
-title: About
+title: Me
 ---

-Hugo is a static site engine written in Go.
+Hello - thanks for visiting this

 It makes use of a variety of open source projects including: